-- 10.3.5 is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - 10.3.6 is frequently missing / goes missing from care or from home; - 10.3.7 is at risk of modern slavery, trafficking sexual or criminal exploitation; - 10.3.8 is at risk of being radicalised or exploited; - 10.3.9 has a family member in prison, or is affected by parental offending; - 10.3.10 is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - 10.3.11 is misusing alcohol or other drugs themselves; - 10.3.12 is looked after or has returned home to their family from care; - 10.3.13 is at risk of 'honour' based abuse such as Female Genital Mutilation or Forced Marriage; - 10.3.14 is a privately fostered child; and - 10.3.15 is persistently absent from education including persistent absences for part of the school day. - 10.4 A member of staff who considers that a pupil may benefit from early help should keep a written record of their concerns and in the first instance discuss this with the DSL (see paragraph 23 'record keeping' below and appendix 2 for further guidance).
+- 10.3.2 has special educational needs (whether or not they have a statutory education, health and care plan); - 10.3.3 has a mental health need; - 10.3.4 is a young carer; - 10.3.5 is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - 10.3.6 is frequently missing / goes missing from care or from home; - 10.3.7 is at risk of modern slavery, trafficking sexual or criminal exploitation; - 10.3.8 is at risk of being radicalised or exploited; - 10.3.9 has a family member in prison, or is affected by parental offending; - 10.3.10 is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse; - 10.3.11 is misusing alcohol or other drugs themselves; - 10.3.12 is looked after or has returned home to their family from care; - 10.3.13 is at risk of 'honour' based abuse such as Female Genital Mutilation or Forced Marriage; - 10.3.14 is a privately fostered child; and - 10.3.15 is persistently absent from education including persistent absences for part of the College day. - 10.4 A member of staff who considers that a pupil may benefit from early help should keep a written record of their concerns and in the first instance discuss this with the DSL (see paragraph 23 'record keeping' below and appendix 2 for further guidance).
 The DSL will consider the appropriate action to take in accordance with the Local Safeguarding Children Partnership menu of early help services and their referral threshold document and will support staff in liaising with parents and other agencies and setting up an inter-agency assessment as appropriate. - 10.5 If early help is appropriate, staff may be required to support other agencies and professionals in an early help assessment and will be supported by the DSL in carrying out this role.
-In some cases School staff may be required to take a lead role. - 10.6 The matter will be kept under review and consideration given to a referral to children's social care for assessment for statutory services if the pupil's situation appears to be getting worse or does not appear to be improving. - 11 Making a referral - 11.1 Where a child is suffering, or is likely to suffer from harm, a referral to children's social care (and if appropriate the police) should be made immediately. - "Harm" is the "ill treatment or impairment of the health or development of a child."
-Seeing or hearing the ill-treatment of another person is also a form of harm.
-It can be determined "significant" by "comparing a child's health and development with what might be reasonably expected of a similar child."
+In some cases College staff may be required to take a lead role. - 10.6 The matter will be kept under review and consideration given to a referral to children's social care for assessment for statutory services if the pupil's situation appears to be getting worse or does not appear to be improving. - 11 Making a referral - 11.1 Where a child is suffering, or is likely to suffer from harm, a referral to children's social care (and if appropriate the police) should be made immediately.